-The min received power could be -74 dBm or lower, the signal with such low level received power should be decoded in the presence of the CW transmission which is either 33 dBm or 23 dBm.
+The min received power could be -74 dBm or lower, the signal with such low level received power should be decoded in the presence of the CW transmission which is either 33 dBm or 23 dBm for monostatic antenna and reference at antenna.
 The CW transmission can leak to the receiver chain via either reflection from environment or the imperfection of the isolation between transmitter and receiver when CW is transmitted by A-IoT BS or UE as reader.
 As the receiver has limited dynamic range and linearity, this CW leakage needs to be attenuated/isolated to mitigate the desensitization of the receiver.
 The CW signal frequency is used to modulate the backscatter signal and the frequency separation of the CW signal and modulated signal is around 100kHz for example as illustrated in Figure 6.7.5.2.1-1 according to the current D2R waveform design.
 Using an RF filter before the LNA to attenuate the CW signal is not possible.
-As such, a high level CW leakage signal will be present together with a low wanted backscattered signal before LNA.
+As such, a high-level CW leakage signal will be present together with a low wanted backscattered signal before LNA.